vespa-engine/sample-apps/colbert-long/README.md

   --cert$HOME/.vespa/samples.long-colbert.default/data-plane-public-cert.pem
 </pre>

-Then, evaluate effectiveness by using e.g. `trec_eval`
+Then, evaluate effectiveness by using e.g. `trec_eval`.
+The above creates a `.run` file with `ranking` argument as the file name.
 <pre>
 trec_eval -mndcg_cut.10 ext/test_en_qrels.tsv colbert-max-sim-context-level.run
 </pre>

 ## Terminate
-Remove the container after use:
+Remove the container after use (Only relevant for our automatic testing of this sample app)
 <pre data-test="exec">
 $ docker rm -f vespa
 </pre>